 For example, the lifespan of a tweet is 15–20 minutes, a Facebook post has organic reach for 5–6 hours, and a LinkedIn post averages a lifespan of 48 hours.

-Then if you fail to understand how your audience interacts and engages with Social Media, you may just be missing out on some seriously valuable impressions and interaction.
+Then if you fail to understand how your audience interacts and engages with Social Media, you may just be missing out on some seriously valuable impressions and interactions.

 On the contrary, understanding your audience’s peak usage times can increase your engagement levels, click-through rates, and, ultimately, conversions.